The best sales to shop today: Great Jones, Sheertex, Naadam and more | CNN Underscored

 • Today is the last day you can get $20 off orders over $100 at Urban Outfitters.

 • Now through Oct.
-31, all Halloween costumes are 30% off — so there’s no excuse to not dress up this year.
+31, all Halloween costumes at Target are 30% off, so there’s no excuse to not dress up this year.

 • This sensor soap dispenser from Simplehuman is 20% off right now, if you’ve been looking for a sleek way to upgrade your kitchen or bathroom.